-Dry Eye Syndrome
+Dry Eye Disease

-What is Dry Eye Syndrome?
+What is Dry Eye Disease?

 What is the relationship between the quality of the tear film and dry eyes?

 Tear film is the liquid that protects the cornea.
 This liquid is what keeps the eyes sufficiently hydrated and lubricated.
-There are 3 layers that make up the tear film, an oil (lipid) layer, a water (aqueous) layer, and a mucin layer.
-These 3 layers work together to protect our eyes and guard against infection.
+There are three layers that make up the tear film, an oil (lipid) layer, a water (aqueous) layer, and a mucin layer.
+These three layers work together to protect our eyes and guard against infection.
 When the tear film evaporates or breaks up too quickly, dry eyes are the result.

-The quality of the tears can be compromised by an inadequacy of any of the 3 layers of the tear film.
+The quality of the tears can be compromised by an inadequacy of any of the three layers of the tear film.
 Tear film quality can also be affected as the aging process occurs, as symptoms of dry eye are more likely to present themselves.
-I-MED Pharma’s unique line of dry eye treatments offer your patients the best defense against ocular surface disorders while providing immediate comfort and relief for a wide range of symptoms.
+I-MED Pharma’s unique line of dry eye treatments offers your patients the best defense against ocular surface disorders while providing immediate comfort and relief for a wide range of symptoms.